-Almost all African countries11, including most SADC countries, have ratified the Covenant.
+Almost all African countries2, including most SADC countries, have ratified the Covenant.
 By adopting this instrument, states recognize:

 - a.
 The right of everyone to social security (including social insurance) (article 9); - b.
-That the widest possible protection and assistance should be accorded to the family, including special protection in relation to pregnant women, and special measures of protection and assistance on behalf of all children and young persons without any discrimination (article 10); - c.
-The right of everyone to an adequate standard of living for himself and his family, including adequate food, clothing and housing, and to the continuous improvement of living conditions (article 11); and d. the right of everyone to the enjoyment of the highest attainable standard of physical and mental health (article 12). - d.
-The right of everyone to the enjoyment of the highest attainable standard of physical and mental health (article 12).
+That the widest possible protection and assistance should be accorded to the family, including special protection in relation to pregnant women, and special measures of protection and assistance on behalf of all children and young persons without any discrimination (article 10); - c. the right of everyone to an adequate standard of living for himself and his family, including adequate food, clothing and housing, and to the continuous improvement of living conditions (article 11); and - d. the right of everyone to the enjoyment of the highest attainable standard of physical and mental health (article 12).

 In interpreting article 9 on the right to social security, the UN Economic and Social Council, in its General Comment No. 19 on the right to social security, indicates that this article requires that measures used to provide social security benefits be guaranteed to all peoples, including those who are unemployed.
 In almost all States party to the ICESCR, non-contributory schemes will be required since it is unlikely that every person can be adequately covered through an insurance-based system (par 4(b) of the Comment).

-The Committee on Economic, Social and Cultural Rights (CESCR) recognizes that some aspects of respecting, protecting and fulfilling economic, social and cultural rights may require financial resources that are not always immediately available to all States, and allows for "progressive realization", meaning the rights may be realized gradually (see Section 2.5).
+The Committee on Economic, Social and Cultural Rights (CESCR) recognizes that some aspects of respecting, protecting and fulfilling economic, social and cultural rights may require financial resources that are not always immediately available to all States, and allows for "progressive realization", meaning the rights may be realized gradually (see more on Section 4.2 Fiscal constraints).